Pauperformance/pauperformance.github.io/pages/faq.md

 It works under the hood to update the Academy and does other magic stuff.
 It is hosted on [GitHub](https://github.com/Pauperformance/pauperformance-bot).

+The name is inspired by the card [Myr Retriever](https://scryfall.com/card/mrd/215/myr-retriever). 🤖

 ---
 ### How can I support Pauperformance?